seahorce-scidac/REMORA/Docs/sphinx_doc/Fennel.rst

 ``remora.bc.scalar.type``.
 A tracer clamped or nudged to file data reads ``<name>_west``, ``<name>_east``, ``<name>_south``, and ``<name>_north`` from the boundary NetCDF file, following the ROMS naming convention, and only for the sides that need it.
-Driving a Fennel tracer from file requires per-variable mode (``remora.boundary_per_variable = true``); a per-side keyword applies the file-driven condition to temperature and salinity only.
+A per-side keyword applies the file-driven condition to every tracer alike, Fennel tracers included, so a per-side ``clamped`` run needs ``NO3_west`` and the rest in the boundary file; per-variable mode is what lets a biology tracer keep a local condition such as ``outflow`` while temperature and salinity are clamped.
 See :ref:`sec:bc-per-tracer` for details.

 Validation Against ROMS
 =======================